Caribbean Adventure: Dominican Republic

 Getting from A to B

-All transfers between cities are via private bus and can take anywhere between 2-5 hours.
-You’ll see jungles and beaches fly by as you make your way around the country, but bring motion sickness medicine in case you’re prone to getting carsick; Some of the roads in the DR are winding and up/downhill.
+All transfers between cities are via private bus and can take anywhere between 2-6 hours.
+Bring motion sickness medicine in case you’re prone to getting carsick; many of the roads in the DR are winding and up/downhill.

-Note: It’s a good idea to bring a great book with you for transfer days or listen to music to pass the time.
-Download the Latino Vibes, or Top Latin Tracks of 2019 playlists on Spotify to get in the mood!
+It’s a good idea to download a few movies or shows to watch sans Wi-Fi/ Cellular Data, bring a great book with you to read, or listen to music to pass the time.
+Download the Latino Vibes playlists on Spotify to get in the mood!

 Speak the Language